NathanEmb/addressable-led-arduino/README.md

 >[!NOTE]
->I forked this from https://github.com/PeaceLoveAndLight/TheNightBeforeChristmas_DEMO_MODE
+>I forked this from https://github.com/PeaceLoveAndLight/TheNightBeforeChristmas_DEMO_MODE and then just commented out a bunch of palletes I didn't want.

 # TheNightBeforeChristmas_DEMO_MODE